faiface/generics/README.md

 Nothing else changed.

+The `type` keyword basically declares a type parameter in a signature.
+The name is then visible in the entire scope of the function.

 There are three rules about the placement of the `type` keyword in signatures:
 1. It's only allowed in package-level function declarations.
 2. In functions, it's only allowed in the list of parameters.
 Particularly, it's **disallowed** in the list of results.
 3. In methods, it's only allowed in the receiver type.

+The last two rules can be remembered together: `type` is only allowed inside the first pair of parentheses.

 ### Unnamed type parameters

 Okay, so no `type` in the list of results.
-But how do we do a function like this?
+But how do we make a function like this `Read`?
 The only occurrence of the `T` type is in the result:

 ```go
 // DISALLOWED!!